apache/superset/docs/installation.rst

 in that context.
 Also note that the development web server (`superset runserver -d`) is not intended for production use.

+If not using gunicorn, you may want to disable the use of flask-compress by setting `ENABLE_FLASK_COMPRESS = False` in your `superset_config.py`

 Flask-AppBuilder Permissions
 ----------------------------